Logo Cinema ResidencyLogo Cinema ResidencyLogo Cinema Residency

 OUR AMAZING LOCATION

-THE OPEN DAY FOR WORLDWIDE WRITERS
+CINEMA SCREENWRITING LAB FOR WORLDWIDE WRITERS

 During the Open Day, James V. Hart and Claire Dobbin will lead talks, conversations and Q&A sessions in person, while Christopher Vogler will join the event via live online presentation.
+We also have italians guest like Stefano Reali (director and screenwriter) and Selene Favuzzi (screenwriter and playwright)

 The day will focus on story, character and the emotional structure of screenwriting, offering a direct encounter with the mentors’ approaches.